RenderKit/ospray/doc/api.md

   --------- ------------ -------------------------------------------
   OSPVolume volume       volume used to generate color lookups
   --------- ------------ -------------------------------------------
-  : Parameters of `volume` texture type
+  : Parameters of `volume` texture type.

 TextureVolume can be used for implementing slicing of volumes with any geometry type.
 It enables coloring of the slicing geometry with a